tihepasa/infectionDynamics/README.md

 Supplementary material for the paper *Spatio-temporal modeling of co-dynamics of smallpox, measles and pertussis in pre-healthcare Finland*.

 ## Files

+This repository contains the following supplementary files:
-The technical model specification in Stan is done in the file `infection_model.stan`, and the R code to fit the model with cmdstanr can be found from the file `infection_model.R`.
-The data used for the analysis is in the file `infectionpars.rds`.
-The data include the monthly, regional, dichotomous death occurrences from January 1820 to December 1850, and some additional parameters needed to fit the model.
+- `infectionpars.rds`: the data, including the monthly, regional, dichotomous death occurrences from January 1820 to December 1850, and some additional parameters needed to fit the model.
 A more specific description of the contents of the parameter file can be found from the beginning of the file `infection_model.R`.
+- `infection_model.stan`: formal, technical model specification written in Stan.
+This also includes details describing how to fit a model omitting seasonal effects.
+- `infection_model_withloo.stan`: the same model as the "infection_model", but, in order to do the leave-one-out cross-validation, written in a way that saves pointwise log-likelihood values, thus being slower.
+- `infection_model_independent_withloo.stan`: submodel of the "infection_model", assuming the infections are independent.
+Written in a way that saves pointwise log-likelihood values in order to do the leave-one-out cross-validation.
+- `infection_model.R`: R code to fit the model.
+Includes data description and frequency inspections of the incidence factors.
+- `loo_cv.R`: R codes to fit the models "infection_model_withloo" and "infection_model_independent_withloo", and to compare them with leave-one-out cross-validation.

 ## Figures
 ### Figure 1